0x7c13/Notepads/README.md

 ## Known issues:

-* Only works on Windows 10 1809 and 1903 for now.
+* Only works on Windows 10 1809 and above.
 Please check your Windows 10 version before installation.
-* If you drag a file into Notepads, file picker will be shown when saving due to UWP restriction.
+* If you drag a file into Notepads, file save picker will ask you to save it before closing due to UWP restriction.
 * Editor view resizing glitch is caused by system control and won't fix for now.
-* Save as window does not show files, only folders because I only added txt and md registration for now.
-I will add more file types later.

 ## Cheat sheet:

 * Ctrl+N/T to create new tab.
 * Ctrl+(Shift)+Tab to switch between tabs.
 * Ctrl+"+" to increase font size and Ctrl+"-" to decrease font size.
 Ctrl+"0" to reset font size to default.

 ## Author’s Notes:

-The preview is intended to collect feedback, report bugs and glitches.
-As well as helping me come up with a list of items that you want me to put into settings (like what part of the UI you want to customize etc.) For more info and issue reporting, please use Github [issues](https://github.com/JasonStein/Notepads/issues).
+The beta is intended to collect feedback, report bugs and glitches.
+For more info and issue reporting, please use [Github Issues](https://github.com/JasonStein/Notepads/issues).
+You can also join Notepads Discord server and chat with me directly: [Discord](https://discord.gg/VqetCub)

 ## Downloads:

-Please head over to [release](https://github.com/JasonStein/Notepads/releases) section to download latest build.
+Please head over to [Github Releases](https://github.com/JasonStein/Notepads/releases) section to download latest build.

 ## Roadmap: